whblondeau/gis-apprentice-handbook/README.md

 I said "for whatever reason", but I actually have some guesses.
 Maybe people can give some thumbs up/down observations here.
 - Although GIS is a hot new field, showing some of the most explosive growth in the industry outside of stupid social mobile apps that let you put a lipstick color picker on your selfies or something, the number of actual working developers may still be small compared to the number of people working on lipstick color pickers etc.

 - The bulk of GIS work may still be bound up in the [ESRI](http://www.esri.com/) ecosystem.
 ESRI, being proprietary, closed-source, and Windows-only, is a nonstarter for my current work.
-It may be that the open GIS resources, which is what I'm referring to when I talk about the difficulty of finding adequate material online, are used by a small slice of the GIS community in general.
+It may be that the open GIS resources, which is what I'm referring to when I talk about the difficulty of finding adequate material online, are used by only a small slice of a much larger GIS community.

 - GIS developers may be too busy (or, equivalently, nobody is going to pay them) to provide this kind of general community contribution in sufficient volume.

-- Non-ESRI GIS development is still such a young field that there's been little time to accumulate the body of helpful content for which I yearn.
+- Non-ESRI GIS development is still such a young field that there's been little time to accumulate the searchable body of helpful content for which I yearn.

 - Really, it's out there after all, and I'm too damn dumb to find it.

 I'm sure other factors are in play.
 However, I'm less concerned with the etiology of this sorry-ass situation than I am with getting around it.
-My natural instinct is to document what I am having a hard time learning.
+My natural instinct is to document whatever I am having a hard time learning.
 I hope this is useful to others, but there's no question that it will be useful to me.

 ## What's this Handbook going to cover?

 A Handbook, traditionally, is a subject-specific concentration of pertinent definitions, sufficient explanations, and material that would otherwise have to be looked up or chased down.
 That's pretty much what I'm going for here.
-The specific subject is open source GIS software development.
+The specific subject is GIS software development - primarily on the open source side.

 The particular topics here include (I say "include" because I'll miss a lot; and besides, the field won't be holding still):